apache/maven/Documentation/CACHE-HOWTO.md

 ### I occasionally cached build with `-DskipTests=true` and tests do not run now

-If you add command line flags to your build, they do not participate in effective pom - maven defers final value resolution to plugin runtime.
+If you add command line flags to your build, they do not participate in effective pom - Maven defers final value resolution to plugin runtime.
 To invalidate build if filed value is different in runtime, add reconciliation section to `executionControl`: